 It seems ambitious but the truth is the more I read the faster I become.
 I often read a novel on a Sunday afternoon.
 It’s fun to do it in one sitting; it changes the experience.

-So I will continue with two per week until other things are more important.
+I’ve read 1100 books in the past 11 years.
 I have lots on my plate but I wince when a well-meaning person suggests I would have more time if I read fewer books.

 I feel like they’ve said I can’t eat anymore.